The Lazarus Contract: Synopsis

-Years ago, Deathstroke (Slade Wilson) and his son Grant Wilson were fighting against the Teen Titans (Robin, Wally West / Kid Flash, Garth, Red Arrow, Wonder Girl, and Omen) when Grant suddenly had a heart attack and died despite Kid Flash's efforts to save him.
+Years ago, Deathstroke (Slade Wilson) and his son Grant Wilson were fighting against the Teen Titans (Robin, Wally West / Kid Flash, Aqualad, Speedy, Wonder Girl, and Omen) when Grant suddenly had a heart attack and died despite Kid Flash's efforts to save him.
 Deathstroke blames Grant's death on the Titans and tells them they will all pay.

 In the present, the Titans are fighting against henchmen hired by Deathstroke in New York when Wally West is captured.
 Slade offers Wally a deal: help him go back in time and save his son, and he will stop being Deathstroke.
 Wally refuses, so Slade recruits an imprisoned Kid Flash (Ace West) in his place.

 The Teen Titans (Damian Wayne, Aqualad, Starfire, Raven, and Beast Boy) realize Kid Flash is missing when his tracer is found on Damian's costume.
 The Titans and the Teen Titans work together to find the two Flashes.
 Deathstroke successfully persuades Kid Flash to help him go back in time to save his son.
 When the Titans and Teen Titans arrive, Deathstroke absorbs some of Kid Flash's speed.

 Wally chases after Slade, and Slade reveals to him that in the past, Slade made a truce with Dick Grayson.
 If he trained Rose Wilson to be a hero with his morals, then Slade would not attack the original Teen Titans, calling it a Lazarus Contract.
 If Dick refused or failed to teach Rose, Slade would try to kill the Titans once again.
 The two teams try to find Deathstroke, leaving Kid Flash and Aqualad behind.